 In October 2018, UNFI shelled out $2.9 billion, or $32.50 per share in cash, for Supervalu, which handled distribution for more than 3,000 stores across the U.S., in an attempt to create a premier North American wholesaler.

-Now, UNFI is alleging that Goldman Sachs abused its power and influence to maximize its profits from the deal.
+UNFI alleged in a lawsuit filed on Jan.
+30, 2019, that Goldman Sachs abused its power and influence to maximize its profits from the deal.
 According to UNFI's complaint, Goldman Sachs breached its contract by arranging financing on a $2.15 billion syndicated loan in a way that benefited the bank and harmed UNFI.

 It was after the deal closed that UNFI claims it discovered Goldman's hedge-fund clients obtained the Supervalu credit-default swaps.
-The clients, the suit claims, now stand to benefit from manufacturing a default on the debt, although none have done so yet, The Wall Street Journal notes.
+The clients, the suit claimed, stood to benefit from manufacturing a default on the debt.

 "While positioning itself as UNFI's trusted advisor on the one hand and its counter-party lender on the other, Goldman Sachs consolidated its command over all aspects of the transaction in order to extract millions in unjustifiable interest, fees, and other damages suffered by the Company and its shareholders," UNFI stated in a release.

-The suit comes as yet another headache for UNFI as it works to boost its business while also integrating Supervalu.
-During the company's investor day conference earlier this month, UNFI outlined a complex growth and integration plan that seeks to provide a broader selection of products for retailers while at the same time boosting efficiency and wringing extra costs out of the system.
-The company reported a big earnings miss back in December and has admitted that improving Supervalu's performance will be a greater task than anticipated.
+The suit was a headache for UNFI as it worked to boost its business while also integrating Supervalu.
+During an investor day conference in January 2019, just before it filed the complaint against Goldman Sachs, UNFI outlined a complex growth and integration plan that sought to provide a broader selection of products for retailers while at the same time boosting efficiency and wringing extra costs out of the system.
+The company had reported a big earnings miss at the end of 2018 and admitted that improving Supervalu's performance would be a greater task than anticipated.

-Altogether, UNFI believes its plan will boost net sales from just over $20 billion and $650 million in adjusted EBITDA expected this year to $30 billion in sales and $1 billion in earnings over the next three years.
+Altogether, UNFI believed its plan would boost net sales from just over $20 billion and $650 million in adjusted EBITDA expected in 2019 to $30 billion in sales and $1 billion in earnings over the following three years.
+Last October, the company, which reported $21.4 billion in net sales and $560 million in earnings for 2019, said it would not be able to meet its revenue and earnings goals by 2022.